 For the numbers of passengers (Figure 9), the international air carriers and domestic air carriers showed two totally different trends.
-On international routes, apart from the negative growth in 2003, numbers of passengers were 13,927,000 in 2002 and increased gradually over the years, and reached the highest 20,708,000 in 2011.
-It showed a 48.7 percent increased over the past 10 year.
-Differently from the international routes, domestic routes had positive growth only in 2004 and 2011.
-Other than that, numbers fell from 10,748,000 in 2002 to 4,825,000 in 2010.
-In year 2011, the numbers of passengers were 5,192,000, a decrease of 51.7 percent over the decade.
+On international routes, apart from the negative growth in 2003, numbers of passengers were 12,308,000 in 2003 and increased gradually over the years, and reached the highest 22,546,000 in 2012.
+It showed a 83.2 percent increased over the past 10 year.
+Differently from the international routes, number of domestic passengers were decreased from 9,949,000 in 2003 to 4,825,000 in 2010 and then to 5,323,000 in 2012.
+Over the decade, the decreased rate of passengers was about 46.5 percent.

-Figure7: Taiwan air carriers, transportation and general aviation category, 2002-2011
+Figure 7: Taiwan air carriers, transportation and general aviation category, 2003-2012

-Figure8: Taiwan registered civil aircraft, 2002-2011
+Figure8: Taiwan registered civil aircraft, 2003-2012

-Figure9: Taiwan air carriers revenue passengers of transportation category, 2002-2011
+Figure9: Taiwan air carriers revenue passengers of transportation category, 2003-2012

 In terms of the air cargo as shown in Figure 10, the international air cargo was more than domestic one.
-In the past ten years, the international air cargo took up almost 97 percent of the total amount.
-The numbers of international air freight increased gradually from 129 million tons in 2002.
+In the past ten years, the international air cargo took up almost 97.1 percent of the total amount.
+The numbers of international air freight increased gradually from 143 million tons in 2003.
 In 2006, the number reached a total of 173 million tons, but than a decreasing trend in the following three years.
-The air cargo reached a maximum in 2010 and then reduced to

-173 million tons in 2011.
-Accordingly, the number of air cargo had almost 34.2% growth over the decade.
-As for the domestic air cargo, the numbers decreased annually from 57 thousand tons in 2002 and remained around 50 thousand tons in 2011.
+The air cargo reached a maximum of 187 million tons in 2010 and then reduced to 161 million tons in 2012.
+Accordingly, the number of air cargo had almost 12.8% growth over the decade.
+As for the domestic air cargo, the numbers decreased annually from 53 thousand tons in 2003 and remained around 50 thousand tons in 2012.

-Figure 10: Taiwan air freight of transportation category air carrier, 2002-2011
+Figure 10: Taiwan air freight of transportation category air carrier, 2003-2012

-In terms of the number of flights, the numbers of domestic flights were 2.3 times more than the numbers of the international flights in 2002 (figure 11).
-While through the expansion of international airlines and the downsizing of domestic flight over the last decade, the numbers of international flights in 2011 were 1.4 times more than the numbers of domestic flights.
-The domestic flights dropped from 192,000 flights in 2002 to 87,000 flights in 2011, a reduction of nearly 54 percent.
-Differently from the domestic routes, international airlines increased from 83,000 flights in 2002 to 122,000 flights in 2011, a 47 percent growth.
+In terms of the number of flights, the numbers of domestic flights were 2.1 times more than the numbers of the international flights in 2003 (figure 11).
+While through the expansion of international airlines and the downsizing of domestic flight over the last decade, the numbers of international flights in 2012 were 1.6 times more than the numbers of domestic flights.
+The domestic flights dropped from 168,000 flights in 2003 to 85,000 flights in 2012, a reduction of nearly 49.6 percent.
+Differently from the domestic routes, international airlines increased from 82,000 flights in 2003 to 133,000 flights in 2012, a 62.5 percent growth.
+The increase of international flights over the past 4 years was due to the open routes cross straits.
+The recession of domestic flights was due to the SARS disease in 2003 and the open service of Taiwan high speed rail in 2007.

-Overall speaking, the domestic and international transportation services showed contradictory trends to the civil aviation industries over the period from 2002 to 2011.
+Overall speaking, the domestic and international transportation services showed contradictory trends to the civil aviation industries over the period from 2003 to 2012.
 There was a significant increase on international air transport for both passenger and cargo.
-The number of passenger increased 49 percent, the cargo increased 34 percent, and the numbers of flights increased 47 percent over the period.
-Meanwhile, the numbers of domestic air transport declined significantly since the number of passengers decreased almost 52 percent, the numbers of flights also decreased 54 percent, however the numbers of cargo services remained constant ever since 2002.
+The number of passenger increased 83 percent, the cargo increased 13 percent, and the numbers of flights increased 63 percent over the period.
+Meanwhile, the numbers of domestic air transport declined significantly since the number of passengers decreased almost 47 percent, the numbers of flights also decreased 50 percent, however the numbers of cargo services remained constant ever since 2003.